stephaneVercouillieBMID/slate/source/workingVersion.html.md

  **Aggregated Claims**

 Aggregated Claims that are asserted by a Claims Provider other than the Open ID Provider but are returned by Open ID Provider.

 See the [link](http://openid.net/specs/openid-connect-core-1_0.html#AggregatedDistributedClaims) for further details.

-See the link for an example of Aggregated Claims (http://openid.net/specs/openid-connect-core-1_0.html#AggregatedExample)
+See the [link](http://openid.net/specs/openid-connect-core-1_0.html#AggregatedExample) for an example of aggregated claims.

 **Distributed Claims**

-JSON object that contains the following members and values:

-> endpoint
->
-> REQUIRED.
-OAuth 2.0 resource endpoint from which the associated Claim can be retrieved.
-The endpoint URL MUST return the Claim as a JWT.
->
-> access_token
->
-> OPTIONAL.
-Access Token enabling retrieval of the Claims from the endpoint URL by using the  [OAuth 2.0 Bearer Token Usage](http://openid.net/specs/openid-connect-core-1_0.html#RFC6750)  [RFC6750] protocol.
-Claims SHOULD be requested using the Authorization Request header field and Claims Providers MUST support this method.
-If the Access Token is not available, RPs MAY need to retrieve the Access Token out of band or use an Access Token that was pre-negotiated between the Claims Provider and RP, or the Claims Provider MAY reauthenticate the End-User and/or reauthorize the RP.

-*A  sub  (subject) Claim SHOULD NOT be returned from the Claims Provider unless its value is an identifier for the End-User at the Claims Provider (and not for the OpenID Provider or another party); this typically means that a  sub  Claim SHOULD NOT be provided.*
+See the [link](http://openid.net/specs/openid-connect-core-1_0.html#AggregatedDistributedClaims) for further details.
 *Normal Claims MUST be supported.
 Support for Aggregated Claims and Distributed Claims is OPTIONAL.